fredollinger/ansible-learning/README.md

 ## Add Docker Images to our Ansible Inventory

-Ansible inventory is the list of machines that ansible controls and lives in /etc/ansible/hosts by default.
+Ansible inventory is the list of machines that Ansible controls and lives in /etc/ansible/hosts by default.

-We can re-run our command to ensure we have a hostsfile for ansible.
+We can re-run our command to ensure we have a hostsfile for Ansible.

 ```
   $ rake hosts